hdimmfh/hdimmfh.github.io/_posts/2025-11-14-gpu-job-allocation-architecture.md

 🔍**Understanding Modern GPU Virtualization**

 > “One GPU, many jobs — but not all sharing is the same.” \
-> In this post, we’ll explore how `NVIDIA MPS`, `VIDIA MIG`, and `AMD MxGPU` differ in design, purpose, and execution model.
+> In this post, we’ll explore how `cVIDIA MPS`, `NVIDIA MIG`, and `AMD MxGPU` differ in design, purpose, and execution model.

 ---